thinktecture/feO2x-publishing/2023-03-24_Transactional-Outbox-and-Dapr-PubSub/transactional-outbox-and-dapr-pub-sub.md

 # Transactional Outbox and Dapr Pub-Sub: Yes or No?

+## TLDR; - Too Long, Didn't Read

+The Transactional Outbox pattern is the safest way to not lose events in a distributed system.
+Instead of saving to the database and afterwards publishing an event to a message broker, you also save all necessary event data to an outbox table in the same database to benefit from its transactional capabilities.
+A single outbox processor then loads these outbox items and sends them to the message broker.
+Using this pattern, you can greatly reduce the risk of losing events.

+When implementing it, you should consider the following points:

+- Can you afford the performance overhead?
+The additional database round trips might affect scalability.
+- Can you afford to implement it?
+Especially an efficient and robust outbox processor can be tricky.
+Expect little to no framework/library support in the .NET ecosystem (the only one I know is [CosmosDB](https://learn.microsoft.com/en-us/azure/architecture/best-practices/transactional-outbox-cosmos)).
+- How important is not losing events in your domain?
+This can range from some missing notifications in a web frontend to orders not being processed properly.
+- How likely is it that all involved processes are unavailable at the same time?
+Are the resiliency features of your existing infrastructure good enough for your project, e.g. a properly configured Kubernetes cluster with Dapr sidecars for your services?

+Keep these points in mind when deciding on implementing the Transactional Outbox pattern in your project.

 ## Problem statement

 It is a common scenario in distributed systems: a service finishes one step of a workflow, the corresponding data is saved and the service then publishes an event to a message broker so that other decoupled systems can continue with the next workflow steps.
 A simplified endpoint for an order system might look like this in ASP.NET Core Minimal APIs: